kagisearch/kagi-docs/kbs/kagi/src/features/custom-css.md

 The [Kagi Discord](https://kagi.com/discord) server has an **\#appearance** channel where people are sharing custom CSS examples.
 A community member also started a [subreddit](https://www.reddit.com/r/KagiUserCSS/) where CSS can be shared.

-If you want to learn more about how to use CSS, here are some resources:
+If you want to learn more about how to customize your Kagi Search CSS, below is a video tutorial.
+The video features a slightly older design of Kagi Search, but the CSS principles are the same.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Xpk5TAhGasc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Also, here are some web resources about how to use CSS in general:

 - [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps)
 - [W3Schools](https://www.w3schools.com/css/css_intro.asp)